AugSphere/BetterDrag/README.md

-Modifies boat physics to introduce more realistic drag, with the hull's shape and size now affecting longitudinal drag.
+Modifies ship physics to introduce more realistic drag, with the hull's shape and size now affecting longitudinal drag.

 # Key features